dandpb/jung-edu-app/docs/TROUBLESHOOTING.md

-# 🔧 jaqEdu Troubleshooting Guide
+# 🔧 jung-edu-app Troubleshooting Guide

-This guide helps you resolve common issues with the jaqEdu educational platform.
+This guide helps you resolve common issues with the jung-edu-app educational platform.

 ## 🚦 Quick Diagnostics